TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-call-procedure.md

 CALL procedureName() ON SERVER GROUPS (sg2);
 ```

 This call executes the procedure on members where values of ID are in the range 'ID &gt;= 20 and ID &lt; 40'.
-ID should be the partitioning column, otherwise RowStore routes the procedure execution to all members that host data for the table:
+ID should be the partitioning column, otherwise SnappyData routes the procedure execution to all members that host data for the table:

 ``` pre
 CALL procedureName() ON TABLE EMP.PARTITIONTESTTABLE WHERE ID >= 20 and ID < 40");